Coal in Turkey: Imports

-In 2019 about 32 million tonnes was imported, 3% of the world's coal, and in 2018 US$4.4 billion was spent.
-Imported coal generates about a quarter of the nation's electricity, and the country is a major importer on the spot market.
+Imported coal generates about a quarter of the nation's electricity.
+24 million tonnes of coal were imported in 2023.
+70% of thermal coal imports are from Russia, because the price is discounted.
 A customs union deal with the EU includes bilateral trade concessions on coal.
-The largest supplier in 2019 was Colombia with 17.5 Mt.
-Russian was the second largest supplier, with US$1.5 billion in 2021.
-The price of imports rose due to the 2022 Russian invasion of Ukraine, but imports from Russia more than doubled from 2021 to 11.4 Mt in 2022.

-About half of coking coal imports are from Australia and a quarter from the US, and in 2019 met coke was imported from Russia and China.
-There is a 5% import tariff on US coking coal.
+About half of metallurgical coal imports are from Australia and most of the rest from the US, with small amounts from Russia and Colombia.
 The main ports for import of met coal are Eregli, Zonguldak and Iskenderun.
 As of 2018 if the import price of thermal coal is less than 70 US$/tonne (fob) the state charges the difference as import duty.
 In 2020 coking coal cost around US$130/tonne.
 Anthracite coal from Donbas, a region in Ukraine, is exported (allegedly illegally) to Turkey.
 The anthracite is transported through the Russian ports of Azov and Taganrog to the Turkish city of Samsun.
 Some analysts say that coal which was formerly exported to the EU but is now sanctioned is instead being bought by Turkey, and that as of end-2022 Turkey is the largest buyer of Russian coal.